 Teams will need to select the team member who will serve in the role of Financial Liaison for the lifetime of the team.
 The Financial Liaison will assume the responsibility of managing the team's budget.
-They must attend the financial liaison training with the Assistant Director for Operations to learn of the policies, procedures and guidelines for state and outside funding.
+They must attend the financial liaison training with the Operations Specialist to learn of the policies, procedures and guidelines for state and outside funding.

-If the current financial liaison no longer wants to assume the responsibility, studies abroad, or exits the Gemstone Honors Program, they must notify the Assistant Director for Operations of the change.
+If the current financial liaison no longer wants to assume the responsibility, studies abroad, or exits the Gemstone Honors Program, they must notify the Operations Specialist of the change.

 State funds, including sustainability grants and Launch funds, must be directly related to the team's research and in the best interests of the University and the Gemstone Honors Program.
 These funds cannot be used for personal purchases, personal clothing items, food for team meetings or parties, gift cards and other gifts not related to the team’s research.
 Teams might secure funding from a wide range of sources including taxpayers and benefactors, the Gemstone Honors Program and the University have an obligation to these constituencies to use their funds prudently in the mission and goals of the team’s research.

 This policy provides guidance to teams and mentors when considering the use of Gemstone funds for gifts, social functions, material purchase, reimbursement, incentives, and travel for conferences/meetings and/or data collection; unless the terms of awarded funds clearly authorize a usage not consistent with this policy.
 Any unused portion of funds will remain within the Gemstone Honors Program.

 All State Funds (including, but not limited to, Gemstone, Sea Grant, Sustainability, Launch, and Library Funds) may not be used to purchase personal gifts for University employees or their families in recognition of holidays or personal events such as appreciations, graduations, birthdays, birth or adoption of a child, marriages or bereavement in congruence with the State of Maryland law.